Ubayed-Bin-Sufian/wpfa-mailconnect/README.md

 2. Keep commits focused and add tests where possible
 3. Open a Pull Request with a clear description and screenshots of admin UI changes

-## Security

-If you discover a security issue, **please do not file a public issue**.
-Contact the maintainers or FOSSASIA privately so we can coordinate a fix responsibly.

 ## License

 Apache License 2.0.
 See [`LICENSE.txt`](LICENSE.txt).